jsvisa/goleveldb-bench/pebble-2.md

 | read 200    | 3130      | 585      | 6220     |
 | read 404    | 2800      | 392      | 5720     |

+Note:

-Note: `read 200` indicates the key was retrieved in the db, while `read 404` indicates the key was not found.
+- `read 200` indicates the key was retrieved in the db,
+- `read 404` indicates the key was not found.

 Key observations:

-1. Read operations (both 200 and 404) are significantly more frequent than writes (approximately 3100 times)
+1. Read operations (both 200 and 404) are significantly more frequent than writes (approximately 3100x times)
 2. The frequency of successful and failed reads are roughly equal to 1:1

 #### Ethdb latency breakdown